estuary/docs/examples/citi-bike/README.rst

 where a bike mysteriously ends a ride at one station and starts its next ride at a different station.

+Suppose we want a collection which is enriched with explicit "relocation" events.
+To derive it, we must determine if the start of a current ride is different than the end of a previous ride, for each bike.
+But, we don't have the prior ending station station available in the source document.

-We can use Registers to enrich rides with explicit, interleaved "relocation" events:
+We can use *registers* to preserve a previous ending station, and compare it with a current starting station for each bike:

 .. literalinclude:: rides-and-relocations.flow.yaml
    :language: yaml

-We can use ``gazctl`` to observe relocation events, as they're derived:
+Use ``gazctl`` to observe relocation events, as they're derived:

 .. code-block:: console